CDh8u/ComaNo/README.md

 # ComaNo
-CDh8u's testing things. or something like that
+CDh8u's testing things.
+# No. this is not a virus or something.